TriM-Organization/TriMO-FSB5/README.md

 ## License

+This software is a fork of the original python-fsb5 library by Simon Pinfold.
+And this fork is now licensed under the terms of the Apache 2.0 License.
-python-fsb5 is licensed under the terms of the MIT license.
+Original python-fsb5 is licensed under the terms of the MIT license.

-The full text of the license is available in the LICENSE file.
+The full text of the license is available in the [LICENSE.md](./LICENSE.md) file.